Occupational Health and Safety Code

 Blaster's report

-(a) the number of bore holes loaded with explosives;
+(a) the number of blast holes;

 (b) the number of detonators used;